liquidcarbon/puppy/README.md

 pup fetch viz altair bokeh matplotlib seaborn
 ```
 > [!NOTE]
-> if there is Jupyter in the base layer, `pup` will make you a kernel with a matching name
+> if there is Jupyter in the base layer, `pup kernel` will make you a kernel with a matching name

 5. Launch your main use case via configurable [Pixi tasks](https://pixi.sh/latest/advanced/advanced_tasks/)
 ```bash